 He has examined over 50 PhD dissertations and conducted vivas at various institutes around the UK and overseas.
 He was an external examiner to the MSc in Cancer Therapeutics at Barts and The London School of Medicine and Dentistry, Queen Mary, University of London (2009 - 2012), the MRes in Oncology at the University of Manchester (2010 - 2013), the MSc programs in Molecular Medicine, and Molecular Medicine & Cancer Research at Brunel University London (2012 - 2017), and the MSc in Cancer at University College London (2013 - 2017) .
 He is currently external examiner to the the MSc(Res) in Translational Oncology at the University of Sheffield (2017 - current), and the MSc in Radiation Biology at the University of Oxford (2018 - current).
 Stewart has also evaluated a number of MSc programs at the University of Liverpool and University of Sheffield.
 He is external examiner to the Undergraduate Direct Entry Medicine Degree Programme at the Royal College of Surgeons in Ireland (RCSI) (Sept 2019 - Sept 2022).

-He is Senior Editor (Radiobiology) for the British Journal of Radiology (having acted as an Associate Editor 2010-2015) and has organised various national and international research meetings and conferences on topics such as tumour angiogenesis, advances in radiobiology/radiotherapy and redox systems in health and disease.
+He is Senior Editor (Radiobiology) for the British Journal of Radiology (having acted as an Associate Editor 2010-2015) and has organised various national and international research meetings and conferences on topics such as the tumour microenvironment, angiogenesis, advances in radiobiology/radiotherapy and redox systems in health and disease.

 Breast Cancer; Ovarian Cancer; Pancreatic Cancer; Brain Cancer (Glioblastoma)